Scott Fischer: Early life

-Fischer was the son of Shirley and Gene Fischer, and was of German, Dutch, and Hungarian ancestry.
+Fischer was the son of Shirley and Gene Fischer and was of German, Dutch, and Hungarian ancestry.
 He spent his early life in Michigan and New Jersey.
-After watching a TV documentary in 1970 in his home in the Basking Ridge section of Bernards Township, New Jersey about the National Outdoor Leadership School (NOLS) with his father, he headed to the Wind River Mountains of Wyoming for the summer.
+After watching a TV documentary in 1970 in his home in the Basking Ridge section of Bernards Township, New Jersey, about the National Outdoor Leadership School (NOLS) with his father, he headed to the Wind River Mountains of Wyoming for the summer.
 While attending Ridge High School, from which he graduated in 1973, he spent his summers in the mountains with NOLS, eventually becoming a full-time senior NOLS instructor.

 Career

 In 1977, Fischer attended an ice climbing seminar by Jeff Lowe in Utah.
 A group of climbers scaled the frozen Bridal Veil Falls in Provo Canyon.
-During the climb Fischer began to climb solo on the near vertical ice formation when his ice axe broke leaving him stranded.
-The others managed to get him a new axe but when he began ascending again the tool now popped out and he fell hundreds of feet.
-He survived, but injured his foot with his ice axe as he fell.
+During the climb, Fischer began to climb solo on the near-vertical ice formation when his ice axe broke, leaving him stranded.
+The others managed to get him a new axe, but when he ascended again, the tool popped out and he fell hundreds of feet.
+He survived but injured his foot with his ice axe as he fell.

-In 1984, Fischer and Wes Krause became the second ever team to scale the Breach Icicle on Mount Kilimanjaro in Africa after Reinhold Messner and Konrad Renzler in 1978.
+In 1984, Fischer and Wes Krause became the second-ever team to scale the Breach Icicle on Mount Kilimanjaro in Africa after Reinhold Messner and Konrad Renzler in 1978.
+A few months later they came to Nepal for the autumn climbing season and tried to reach the Annapurna Fang just because of its cheap permit and total cost.
+On descend Krause was injured but both survived.

+That same year Fischer and two friends, Wes Krause and Michael Allison, each chipped in $500 and founded Mountain Madness, an adventure travel service (quite soon Allison moved to Atlanta and sold them his share).
+Fischer and Krause guided clients in climbing major mountain peaks worldwide, but later Krause who lived in Kenya put his effort on Africa (Kilimanjaro route and safari).

+In the summer of 1986, Fischer, Krause, and Robert Birkby went to Soviet Union and reached Elbrus (Caucasus Mountains).
+Fischer and Krause also tried to summit Ushba but failed.
+Later Fischer and Birkby made “a walk” to Ushba: while descending the icefall Fischer fell into a crevasse, dragging his friend along.
+Birkby was able to anchor with his ice ax, ensuring their safety.
+That same year Fischer and Krause organised another group to reach the highest soviet mountain Communism Peak (Pamir).
+They reached the summit together with Stacy Allison, the best of many of Fischer’s students.
+One climber of the team fell sick in a lower camp; Fischer and Wes tried to evacuate him, but unfortunately he died on the slope.